yojoots/libbitcoin-system-wiki/Fragmentation-Principle.md

 Therefore a split produces both a shift and reduction of utility, in proportion to the relative sizes of the resulting economies.
 The [Network Effect Fallacy](Network-Effect-Fallacy) explains why the reduction is not quadratic in nature, as sometimes assumed.

 While it may appear that in the shift someone has "taken" value from the original coin, that value has actually "left" to form the split coin.
-In other words merchants are masters of the value that they provide to a money, not the owners of the money.
-Owners have independent control over value based on the level of [hoarding](Dumping-Fallacy).
+In other words merchants are masters of the value that they provide to a money.
+Owners have *independent* control based on their level of [hoarding](Dumping-Fallacy).

 Upon the split an original unit becomes two units, each with decreased and proportional utility in relation to the original.
 With mandatory [replay protection](Replay-Protection-Fallacy each can be [spent](Glossary#spend) at no additional cost.
 Otherwise the need for self-protection [discounts](https://en.m.wikipedia.org/wiki/Net_present_value) units of the unprotected chain.